cuelang/cuelang.org/content/en/docs/integrations/openapi.md

 +++
 title = "OpenAPI and CRDs"
 weight = 470
-description = "How CUE integrates with OpenOPI, an API description format for REST."
+description = "How CUE integrates with OpenAPI, an API description format for REST."
 +++

 OpenAPI is a standard for the description of REST APIs.